craigwb/NameServer/README.md

 state that we have not received unauthorized help of any form.

-Compiliation and Run Instructions: javac NameServer.java java NameServer BootstrapConfig.txt java NameServer NameServerConfig.txt
+Compiliation and Run Instructions:
+-javac NameServer.java
+-java NameServer BootstrapConfig.txt
+-java NameServer NameServerConfig.txt